ashwin-M-D/DM-Gym/documentation/3_Available_Features_environments.md

 The following environments are OpenAI gym compliant.
 They are completely integrated with the structure specified by OpenAI's gym.

-The package has also ensured that the environments can be created in such a way that prebuilt RL libraries such as ray.rllib and ray.tune con run seamlessly with it.
-How to setup such an environment is explained below.
+The package has also ensured that the environments can be created in such a way that prebuilt RL libraries such as ray.rllib and ray.tune can run seamlessly with it.
+The process to setup such an environment is explained below.

 ## Available Environments